scala/scala3/docs/docs/reference/inline.md

 By contrast, if `op` is a call-by-value parameter, it would be evaluated separately as a closure.

-Transparent methods can be recursive.
+Inline methods can be recursive.
 For instance, when called with a constant exponent `n`, the following method for `power` will be implemented by straight inline code without any loop or recursion.